-Provide low-cost shared kitchen facilities for small food-based businesses
+Provide low-cost shared kitchen facilities for growing food-based businesses

 Pastor Chelsea is a Delaware native who moved back to the area in January 2020 to serve at Riverfront and Grace Church.
 She loves living in the city, walking to work, and really getting to know folks through story sharing.
 Chelsea’s dream day is community gathering around food, service, and fellowship- which is why the Kitchen Collective makes so much sense!
 Chelsea is grateful for the many community partners and entrepreneurs who have invested in so many ways to make this project a reality.